marth8880/MEUScripts/README.md

 -- <MMM> <D>, <YYYY>
 -- Copyright (c) <YYYY> A. Gilbert.
 --
+-- About:
--- About this script: <script description>
+--  <script description>
 --
+--
 -- Usage:
 --  <usage example>
 --
 --  	<example code>
 --
 --  <code explanation>
 --
 --
--- Legal Stuff:
+-- Legal:
--- Usage of this script is unauthorized without my prior consent.
-Contact me if you wish to use it.
--- Do not claim this script as your own.
-I did spend time writing it after all.
-I cannot be held
--- accountable for any damages that might be incurred through the use of this script.
+--  This script is licensed under the BSD 3-Clause License.
+A copy of this license (as LICENSE.md) should have been included --  with this script.
+If it wasn't, it can also be found here: https://www.w3.org/Consortium/Legal/2008/03-bsd-license.html --
 --  THIS SCRIPT IS NOT MADE, DISTRIBUTED, OR SUPPORTED BY LUCASARTS, A DIVISION OF LUCASFILM ENTERTAINMENT COMPANY LTD.
 -----------------------------------------------------------------
 -----------------------------------------------------------------
 ```